Master the architecture of a real-time content moderation system using LLMs and specialized classifiers.

 2credible_threat => URGENT

-A major engineering challenge in multimodality is handling cross-modal context.
-A benign text overlay like "Look at what I found today" becomes a policy violation when paired with a graphic image.
-On e-commerce platforms, a listing photo showing a generic handbag paired with text "100% authentic Louis Vuitton" is a counterfeit violation only visible when both modalities are judged together.
+Cross-modal context is one of the hardest parts of multimodal moderation.
+A benign text overlay like "Look at what I found today" can become a policy violation when paired with a graphic image.
+A harmless profile photo becomes an impersonation risk when paired with text claiming to be an official account.
 To handle this, the outputs from individual classifiers need to feed into a late-fusion layer or a multimodal LLM that can evaluate the combined context of the post.

 | Content Type | Tier 1 (Fast) | Tier 2 (Deep) |